chesslab/chess-server/README.md

 ### Run the Chess Server

-The chess server comes in four different flavors and can be run manually using a PHP script.
+The chess server comes in four different flavors and can be run using a PHP script.

 | Script | Description | Use |
 | ------ | ----------- | --- |